gvwilson/sensibleadventures/shudarga/notes.md

 ## Characters

-- Shudarga (Panday Sapphire Shudarga): the hero
+- Shudarga: the hero
-  - 15-year-old girl
+  - 15-year-old girl (Panday Sapphire Shudarga during the story, real name Most Respected Panday Shudarga)
   - Only daughter of minor aristocratic family
   - Doing her orphanage with Maker Kelsang
     - Spend a couple of years pretending to be an orphan and learning a trade